MSc in Digital SocietyApply Now

 Students will leave the programme with a digital project or digital portfolio of work and will learn, in the course of the programme, how to share digital sociological research with broader communities and publics.

-Please do us with any questions you might have about the programme.
+Please do contact us with any questions you might have about the programme.

 Dr Karen Gregory, Programme Director, MSc Digital Society